barryclark/jekyll-now/_posts/2016-11-09-Manage-Project-Setup-With-Tmux.md

 I wanted something that would do all of that automatically for me and I heard about a powerful tmux manager and ruby gem aptly named [Tmuxinator](https://github.com/tmuxinator/tmuxinator).

-Tmuxinator lets you define a YAML config file that pre-configures your sessions and panes so that you can just run `tmuxinator [name]` to set up your sessions the exactly how you want it.
+Tmuxinator lets you define a YAML config file that pre-configures your sessions and panes so that you can set up the layout and automatic commands that should be run in your windows and panes.

 My multi-step setup became a relatively simple tmuxinator config like this: